azurecitadel/azurecitadel.github.io/automation/arm/lab3.md

     * subnetName, defaulting to "Subnet"
     * subnetPrefix, defaulting to "10.0.0.0/24"
 1. Remove the corresponding variables
-    * vnetName is replacing virtualNetworkName
+    * vnetName parameter is replacing virtualNetworkName variable
-    * vnetPrefix is replacing addressPrefix
+    * vnetPrefix parameter is replacing addressPrefix variable
+    * subnetName parameter is replacing subnetName variable
+    * subnetPrefix parameter is replacing subnetPrefix variable
-1. Remove the default for the vmName
+2. Remove the default for the vmName
-1. Change the value for the nicName variable to be the vmName with '-nic' at the end
+3. Change the value for the nicName variable to be the vmName with '-nic' at the end
-1. Change the publicIPAddressName variable to pipName
+4. Change the publicIPAddressName variable to pipName
     * Change the value for the pipName variable to be the vmName with '-pip' at the end
-1. Change the publicIPAddressType variable to pipType
+5. Change the publicIPAddressType variable to pipType
-1. Change the value for the vmSize variable to "Standard_B1s"
+6. Change the value for the vmSize variable to "Standard_B1s"

 In the parameters file, add in new vnetName and subnetName parameters and **remove** both vmName and dnsLabelPrefix.
 Here is an example: